OfficeDev/open-xml-docs/docs/word/how-to-delete-comments-by-all-or-a-specific-author-in-a-word-processing-document.md

 ms.date: 06/28/2021
 ms.localizationpriority: medium
 ---
-# Delete comments by all or a specific author in a word processing document (Open XML SDK)
+# Delete comments by all or a specific author in a word processing document

 This topic shows how to use the classes in the Open XML SDK for Office to programmatically delete comments by all or a specific author